 Find a new way to find the best coding bootcamps

 I really like your MentorCruise project.
-Can you tell us what went into building that?
+Can you tell us what went into building that and being an indie hacker?

 Would love to.
 I was into building my own stuff for quite a while.
 A lot of them died at the idea stage, some of them turned into open-source things, one other thing I put on Kickstarter and got funded with $1,500.